zarucki/social_group_feed_recruitment/README.md

 ## Running

-The http server needs to have mongodb running, there is `docker-compose.yml` file which starts two services `mongo` and `mongo express`. `mongo express` is simple management tool to view and manipulate collections.
+The http server needs to have mongodb running, there is `docker-compose.yml` file which starts two services `mongo` and `mongo express`. `mongo express` is simple management tool to view and manipulate collections that runs on `0.0.0.0:8081`.

 To use `docker-compose.yml` you need to have docker and docker-compose installed.
 I provided install script for docker-compose which you can run: